Casein vs Whey: Which Is Better for Muscle Growth?

 Attractive male fitness trainer giving real-world workout advice with neon elements on orange background

-• If you’re just starting out, go with whey first.
-It’s versatile, budget-friendly, and gives you quick wins.
+If you’re just starting out, begin with whey.
+It’s versatile, budget-friendly, and gives you quick recovery wins that keep motivation high.

 Trusted Brands I Use and Recommend